ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ClosePort($hPort)
 ```
 Here we use two separate functions to send command to the Arduino board.
-The `SendArduinoKeyboard` function sends command  to simulate keystroke action.
+The `SendArduinoKeyboard` function sends command  to simulate keystroke actions.
 Implementation of this function similar to `ControlKeyboardCombo.au3` script.
 But there are differences in the command format.
 We add here the second byte with an action code and the fifth byte for padding a command length to the required size.
+Also we replace a modifier byte to 0xFF value if the modifier is not required.

 The `SendArduinoMouse` function sends command to simulate mouse click.
 We have add only the second byte with an action code to its `$command` array.

 This is an algorithm to test this script:

-1. Upload the `keyaboard-mouse.ino` application to Arduino board.
+1. Upload the `keyaboard-mouse.ino` application to your Arduino board.
 2. Launch the Paint application.
 3. Launch the Notepad application.
 4. Launch the control script.